 Thai Green Curry Noodle $4.5

 The Thai spices and herbs went perfectly well to create a lip-smacking, aromatic green curry, we love a green curry that have a perfect balance, adorned with luscious homemade green curry taste.
 The quintessential Thai aroma was infused with fiery chili with a sweet smelling concoction but not at all cloying.
 It gave the taste buds tingling which we loved.

 Pork Noodle Non-spicy (soup) $4.0

-If you are not the fan of the fervently hot Tom Yum and green curry noodles, the non-spicy broth is a good alternative choice, consist of pork slice, meatballs, pork liver, pork minced meat, hard-boiled egg and fried wanton skin, the well brewed broth was a medley of sweet and savory flavours, rice noodle was silky smooth and chewy, perfect texture infused with taste of Thai.
+If you are not the fan of the fervently hot Tom Yum and green curry noodles, the non-spicy broth is a good alternative choice, consisting of pork slice, meatballs, pork liver, pork minced meat, hard-boiled egg and fried wanton skin, the well brewed broth was a medley of sweet and savoury flavours, rice noodle was silky smooth and chewy, perfect texture infused with taste of Thai.
 Broth may appear thin and unsophisticated but taste was speculative.

 Thai Pork Noodle (dry) $4.0